SOlaCoder005/coca-women-wellness/README.md

 - Explanation of how the issues above contributed to the need to change CWW site’s structure and design.

-- Methods undertaken to create and test the current CWW site’s structure and responsiveness.
+- Methods undertaken to assess the live CWW site’s structure and responsiveness.

-- User Stories testing process.
+- Users’ feedback on their website experience.

 ### 6.1 Validator Testing